Sunrise LLC

-Sunrise LLC (formerly Sunrise UPC GmbH, before that Sunrise Communications AG), doing business as Sunrise, is a Swiss telecommunications provider based in Zurich, owned by Liberty Global.
+Sunrise LLC, doing business as Sunrise, is a Swiss telecommunications provider based in Zurich.
 It provides mobile, TV and landline phone and internet services.
 Since February 2019, Sunrise headquarters are located at Thurgauerstrasse 101b, Glattpark Opfikon.
 Formerly a subsidiary of TDC A/S, Sunrise had been owned by CVC Capital Partners until 2015.
 In February 2015, CVC realised an IPO on the SIX Swiss Exchange.
 Since then, Sunrise stocks are publicly traded at the Swiss Stock Exchange.
 In August 2020, Liberty Global announced that it will be acquiring Sunrise for $7.4 billion.
 The transaction was completed on November 11, 2020.
+In November 2024, Liberty Global completed the spin-off of Sunrise, turning it into an independent public entity operating autonomously in the Swiss telecommunications market.